AppJail-makejails/python/README.md

 CMD cd /app; python main.py
 ```

-**Note**: Remember that you can use `INCLUDE gh+AppJail-makejails/python` instead of `FROM python:...` to use build arguments, but when using a specific version of python, you need to change the entry point when running a python script.
+**Note**: Remember that you can use `INCLUDE gh+AppJail-makejails/python` instead of `FROM python:...` to use arguments, but when using a specific version of python, you need to change the entry point when running a python script.

 Where `options/network.makejail` are the options that suit your environment, for example: